smcclab/smc-course/_workshops/05-networks-collaboration.md

 **Group Diary**: create a 3min piece where every member controls a different aspect of the sound (note the longer duration for group diaries)

-{:.info-box}

-This is the first **group diary** (although you've been making music together in the ad-hoc workshop ensembles since week 2).
-As usual, we'll [spin the wheel]({% link _lectures/group-picker-wheel.md %}) to assign people into groups during the [week 4 workshop]({% link _workshops/04-envelopes-note-structure.md
-%}).

-In this week's workshop session we're looking at **networks & collaboration**.
-We've already been collaborating together (every week!) but only by sending all the individual audio streams to the mixing desk---not by communicating directly between laptops.
+This is the first **group diary** and the first experience with your new "ensemble" of four or five people.
+Your main task this week is to start developing a way of working with your ensemble.
+Don't leave this to the last minute, working with people takes time.

+This is a good time to start thinking about how you could use **networks** to assist with collaboration by sending information in between the individual laptops in a laptop ensemble.
+This could involve audio and video data (e.g., connecting via Zoom, Teams, or other tools) or _control_ data.

 Network connections are used to connect musicians together from different locations, to connect devices together in one studio, and to connect different